Then this article on website planning is for you.

 (WordPress makes managing your website’s categories easy)

-(WordPress categories help to improve your SEO)
+(WordPress categories help to increase your search engine optimization)

-Step 7 – Formulating Your Content Strategy
+Step 7 – Create Your Content Strategy

 (Plan your content strategy)